btkruppa/6-24-class/readme.md

-This is the repo for the 1906 react class done by Blake.
+This is the repo for the BSN 1906 React class by Blake Kruppa.